choria-io/go-choria/CONFIGURATION.md

 ## plugin.choria.network.client_signer_cert

- * **Type:** path_string
+ * **Type:** comma_split

-Path to the public certificate used by the AAA Service to sign client JWT tokens.
-This enables users with signed JWTs to use unverified TLS to connect
+Fully qualified paths to the public certificates used by the AAA Service to sign client JWT tokens.
+This enables users with signed JWTs to use unverified TLS to connect.
+Can also be a list of ed25519 public keys.

 ## plugin.choria.network.client_tls_force_required